Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                                            return "Scalene";

                         ```
-In addition, my original implementation accepted side of zero or negative lengths and improperly attempted classification.
+In addition, our original implementation accepted side of zero or negative lengths and improperly attempted classification.
 For instance, `o, 5, 5` was identified as "Isosceles," and negative values like `-1, 4, 5` were considered Scalene.

 **Before (Incorrect Code)**